Squarelink-Inc/Squarelink-Docs/source/includes/_sign_tx_integration.md

 # **Sign Tx** Integration

-With **Sign Tx**, you can quickly onboard users to your Web3 ÐApp with a familiar Web2 interface.
+With **Sign Tx**, you can quickly onboard users to your Web3 ÐApp with a familiar, OAuth-style, Web2 interface and development experience.
 Simply add your **Sign Tx** button into your ÐApp and you're good to go!
+No need to worry about installing Web3!

 If you have not done so already, please [register your ÐApp](#getting-started) in the [Squarelink Developer Console](https://dev.squarelink.com).